tumaer/SciML/lecture/svm.md

 $$g(\omega^{\top}x + b) = g(2\omega^{\top}x + 2b) = \ldots$$ (funct_margin_scalability)

-At times this may not be desirable as the classifier does not reflect that the margin itself is **not** invariant.
-For the entire set of training samples, we can also define the functional margin as
+However, if we want to maximize this margin, we could do that without changing the actual decision boundary.
+Also, note that the classifier does not reflect that the margin is **not** invariant.

+For the entire set of training samples, we define the functional margin as

 $$\hat{\gamma} = \underset{i}{\min} \hspace{2pt} \hat{\gamma}^{(i)}.$$ (funct_margin_set)